Proportional Fairness in Obnoxious Facility Location: Deterministic Setting

 \subsubsection{Egalitarian Welfare}

-The egalitarian welfare is an alternate measure of fairness frequently observed in the literature, focussing on the worst off agent.
-Our price of fairness analysis gives an insight into the tradeoff between egalitarian welfare/maximin fairness and proportional fairness in the OFLP. \begin{definition}[Price of Fairness for Egalitarian Welfare]
+The egalitarian welfare (EW) is an alternate measure of fairness frequently observed in the literature, focusing on the worst off agent.
+Our price of fairness analysis gives an insight into the tradeoff between egalitarian welfare/maximin fairness and proportional fairness in the OFLP.

-Let $f^*_{EW}$ be the mechanism that returns the solution maximizing Egalitarian Welfare.
-For egalitarian welfare and fairness property $P$, we define the price of fairness as the worst case ratio (over all location profiles) between the optimal egalitarian welfare and the optimal egalitarian welfare achieved by a facility location satisfying fairness property $P$: